AdobeDocs/experience-platform.en/help/rtcdp/destinations/bing-destination.md

 ## Overview {#overview}

-The [!DNL Microsoft Bing] destination is an Adobe Real-Time Customer Data Platform destination that helps you send profile data to [!DNL Microsoft Display Advertising].
+The [!DNL Microsoft Bing] destination helps you send profile data to [!DNL Microsoft Display Advertising].

-To send profile data to [!DNL Microsoft Bing], you must first connect to the destination in the [[!DNL Adobe Real-Time Customer Data Platform]](#connect-destination).
+To send profile data to [!DNL Microsoft Bing], you must first connect to the destination.

 ## Use Cases {#use-cases}

+## Export Type {#export-type}

+**[!DNL Segment Export]** - you are exporting all members of a segment (audience) to the [!DNL Microsoft Bing] destination.

 ## Connect to Destination {#connect-destination}